 Documents in the 1822 estate files of Ann Williamson of Nash (now Wilson) County include several references to the sale or “hier” of enslaved people.
 Williamson was the widow of Joseph Williamson, and Bartley Deans was her executor.

-Williamson had executed a will in 1807, fifteen years before her death.
-She listed three enslaved people — women named Pat and Rachel and a boy named Arch.
+Williamson executed a will in 1807, fifteen years before her death.
+The will included three enslaved people — women named Pat and Rachel and a boy named Arch.

-Here, record of the sale of “Negro gal Pat” to Eatman Flowers for $353.88; the hire of Arch, first to Jesse Sillivant, then to Thomas Williamson; and the hire of Rachel to Ford Taylor.
-These three were hired out repeatedly.
+Here, the record of the sale of “Negro gal Pat” to Eatman Flowers for $353.88; the hire of Arch, first to Jesse Sillivant, then to Thomas Williamson; and the hire of Rachel to Ford Taylor.
+Arch and Rachel were hired out repeatedly.

 Estate of Ann Williamson (1822), North Carolina Wills and Estates, 1665-1998 [database on-line], http://www.ancestry.com.